 When creating a Backup procedure for CA Release Automation the database is the most important component that required regular backups.
-It is recommended to complete a full Database backup weekly and incremental backup between these full back ups.
+It is recommended to complete a full Database backup weekly and incremental backup between these full back ups if possible backups should be taken when the system has no running jobs.
 If the CA Release Automation Nexus Repository is being used to store artifacts this should be backed up in the same way as the Database.
 The NAC / Repository and NES installation folders should be backed up after any major upgrades